Skimmeroni/Appunti/AI4ST/AI/Fuzzy/Fuzzy Logic/Logic.typ

 all $x in [0, 1]$.
 This might seem a mandatory requirement, but it is not.
 There are scenarios where idempotency is actually undesireable.

-// Maybe add the example of the house sale.
+// FIXME: maybe add the example of the house sale.

 A function $s: [0, 1]^(2) mapsto [0, 1]$ is said to be a $t$-*conorm*,
 or *triangular conorm*, if it possesses the first three properties